amzn/style-dictionary/docs/api.md

-Takes a platform and performs all transforms to the properties object (non-mutative) then builds all the files and performs any actions.
+Takes a platform and performs all transforms to the tokens object (non-mutative) then builds all the files and performs any actions.
 This is useful if you only want to build the artifacts of one platform to speed up the build process.